IgniteUI/indigo-design-docfx/en/components/text.md

 ### Style

 The text is configurable with many different typography settings such as left, right, or center alignment.
-The appearance can be set to three shades of gray, green (success), warning aka.
-Warn (orange), primary (blue), secondary (ruby), white, black and error (red).
+The appearance can be set to three shades of gray, green (success), and warning which are represented by Warn (orange), primary (blue), secondary (ruby), white, black and error (red).

 ### Text